firepress-org/themes-content/112_readiness/content_copywriting/focusing-on-pictures.md

 ---

-> **Sara's note** — The [content](https://github.com/firepress-org/themes-content) on this page is an example, a point of view on how you put you content together.
+> **Sara's note** — The [content](https://github.com/firepress-org/themes-content) on this page is an example, an opinionated way you could put your content together.
 See it as a demo.
 Edit it or delete it and start over.
 Make it your own!

 ---